tersesystems/ocaps/src/paradox/guide/confinement.md

  Capability Patterns](https://people.mpi-sws.org/~dreyer/papers/ocpl/paper.pdf) has a section on dynamic sealing.

 The discussion on the use of dynamic sealing in communication channels is from [Modules, Abstract Types, and Distributed Versioning](https://www.cl.cam.ac.uk/~pes20/versions-popl.pdf).

+Please see [Capability Patterns](http://wiki.erights.org/wiki/Walnut/Secure_Distributed_Computing/Capability_Patterns) for more patterns involving dynamic sealing, such as "Proof of Purchase" and "Claim Check".

 ## Confining Operations with Membranes